 Video communications is on the rise and forecasts predict that video will represent 82% of all internet traffic by 2022.
 So, if you’re not already using video conferencing software for international meetings and internal team catch-ups, it’s high time you dip your toe in.

-When comparing software and apps that can help you plan international meetings more effectively and facilitate cross-team collaboration, make sure you put your specific business needs up front and centre.When comparing software and apps that can help you plan international meetings more effectively and facilitate cross-team collaboration, make sure you put your specific business needs up front and centre.
+When comparing software and apps that help plan international meetings effectively and facilitate cross-team collaboration, make sure you put your specific business needs up front and centre.When comparing software and apps that can help you plan international meetings more effectively and facilitate cross-team collaboration, make sure you put your specific business needs up front and centre.
 Click To Tweet

 A simple meeting scheduling tool or free video call app like Messenger or Google Meet might do the trick for small businesses.
 But if you’re a large company working closely with teams in various locations and time zones daily on joint projects, a more sophisticated platform would be a better fit.